Find Affordable College Courses

 Buffalo, NY

-University at Buffalo landed the #12 spot in the 2023 rankings for the most popular master’s degree public health programs.
-University at Buffalo is a very large public school located in the large suburb of Buffalo.
+University at Buffalo did quite well in this year’s ranking of the most popular places for public health students to get a master’s degree.
+It came in at #12 on the list.
+University at Buffalo is a fairly large public school located in the large suburb of Buffalo.

 About 62% of the students majoring in public health at the school are women while 38% are male.